kuroji-fusky/pacopanda-drawing-stats/README.md

 Using Python to gather said data and a dedicated API using a web scraper, BeautifulSoup4 and web framework, FastAPI.

-The website is written in SvelteKit and TailwindCSS.
+The website is written in SvelteKit and Tailwind CSS.

-> **Important**
+> [!IMPORTANT]
-> Machine Learning/AI is not used in this project!
+> Machine Learning/AI is not utilized in this project!
 It's nothing but simple math
 > to parse collected data.

 ## Setup and Installation